NationalSecurityAgency/datawave-muchos/README.md

    # Or equivalently...
    $ scripts/dw-play.sh
    ```
-   * The *dw-build* role will first git-clone a remote DataWave repository on your proxy host, as configured by the
+   * **Note**: The *dw-build* role will first git-clone a remote DataWave repository on your proxy host, as configured by the
      following variables: `dw_repo`, `dw_clone_dir`, `dw_checkout_version`

    * **Note**: To build DataWave's ingest and web tarballs, the proxy host will need a few GB free on the volume containing